centech/LED-Control-Panel/README.md

   <img src="/images/cable2.jpg" alt="alt text" width="45%">
 </p>

-Make sure you get mark every signal with a specific color.
+Make sure you mark every signal with a specific color.
 And don't let your concentration slip in the process.
 As you might be able to tell, i got the coloring wrong on one switch and had to mark these otherwise.

 The cable for the PWM needs to be open ended.
 Make sure to coat the ends slightly with a bit of solder.